Red Fox Feral Fox

 Photo: Fox pups (also called kits or cubs)

-Female foxes (vixens) mate once a year during the mating season, from mid-June to the end of July.
-Foxes generally form social groups only during the breeding season.
-These social groups consist of a dominant male and female together and several subordinate females who don’t produce litters themselves but help rear the young of the dominant female instead.
+Female foxes, also known as vixens, mate once a year during the mating season, from mid-June to the end of July.
+During this time, they form social groups, which consist of a dominant male and female, as well as several subordinate females.
+The subordinate females do not produce litters themselves, but they help rear the young of the dominant female instead.
 Male and female foxes form monogamous pairs during this time.

 After a gestation period of approximately 53 days, the vixen gives birth to a litter of 4 to 6 blue-grey coloured babies, called kits.
-The vixen remains in the den for the first two weeks after the birth of her kits to feed and protect them.
+The vixen stays in the den for the first two weeks after the birth of her kits to feed and protect them.
 During this time, the male fox brings her food and regurgitates it to feed her.
-At about two weeks, the vixen leaves her kits alone in their den while she goes hunting.
-When the kits are about three weeks old, they start consuming regurgitated food that their mother provides them.
-Kits begin to make their first tentative moves out of the den when they are about five weeks old, and when they are about nine weeks old, they abandon the den and start to live on the surface.
-At about three months of age, they start hunting for small prey and are entirely independent by about nine months and set out to establish themselves in new home ranges of their own.
-Young foxes reach sexually mature in 9-10 months and are ready in time for the next mating season.
+When the kits are about two weeks old, the vixen leaves them alone in their den while she goes hunting.
+At about three weeks old, the kits start consuming regurgitated food provided by their mother.
+When they are about five weeks old, the kits begin to make their first tentative moves out of the den.
+Around nine weeks old, they abandon the den and start to live on the surface.
+At about three months of age, they start hunting for small prey and are entirely independent by about nine months, setting out to establish themselves in new home ranges of their own.
+Young foxes reach sexual maturity in 9-10 months and are ready for the next mating season.

 The average life span of a red fox is between 2 to 3 years.